Renddslow/good-news-reader/content/throne-room.md

 antichrist, beast, or dragon.
 It's not even the saints, the martyrs, or the overcomers.
 The book of Revelation is an act of worship of the Triune God and an invitation to join in that worship.

+_Don't feel rushed to read every page in one day.
+Read thoughtfully and at an unhurried pace._